davidanderson3/narrow-down/README.md

 ### Restaurants
 Answer the eternal "Where should we eat?" question:
 - **City or coordinate search** with optional cuisine filters.
-- **Yelp integration** via the Express proxy that accepts a key from request headers, query parameters, or environment variables.
+- **Foursquare Places integration** via the Express proxy that accepts a key from request headers, query parameters, or the `FOURSQUARE_API_KEY` environment variable.
-- **Result cards** include ratings, categories, price tier, distance, and direct Yelp links.
+- **Result cards** include ratings, categories, price tier, distance, and external links when Foursquare supplies them.
-- **Caching layer** – identical Yelp queries are cached for 30 minutes to slash API calls.
+- **Caching layer** – identical Foursquare lookups are cached for 30 minutes to conserve API quota.
-- **Map-friendly data** – coordinates are included when Yelp provides them, so you can plot results in custom map overlays.
+- **Map-friendly data** – coordinates are included whenever Foursquare returns them, so you can plot results in custom map overlays.

 ### Backups, Restore, and Settings Utilities
 Separate helper pages (`backup.json`, `restore.html`, `settings.html`) provide advanced utilities: